-We worship at 10:00 AM every Sunday and for a time of Formation Sunday at 5:00 PM.
+We worship at 10:00 AM every Sunday and gather for a Formation Gathering at 5:00 PM.
 We would love to have you join us!
 Click here for bulletins.

 Our morning worship services are best described as an eclectic celebration of the diversity of worship expressions.
 We draw our music from classic hymnody, contemporary praise music, independent folk artists, global music, and everything in between.
 Our worship incorporates piano, guitar, organ, drums, strings, and other instruments as appropriate to the music.

 Our worship, among other things, is participatory in nature.
 This means: